Ideal Customer Profiling For Tourism Businesses

 You will need to find answers to the following in order to paint a clear picture of the persona of your Customer, and also how they purchase tourism product.

-- Exact Age, Sex, Income, Marital Status, Location, family status
+- Exact Age, Sex, Income, Marital Status, Location (not normally so relevant, but in COVID times it certainly is) and family status

-- What books they like to read, what TV shows they watch, their favourite food, their past times/hobbys
+- What books they like to read, what TV shows they watch, their favourite food, their past times/hobbies

 - What keeps them up at night, what gets them excited, what they value in life, why they value it

-- Who they travel with, why they travel, what questions they have when planning travel, what emotions they have when planning travel
+- Who they travel with, what has motivated them to travel, what questions they have when planning travel

 - What questions do they ask during the stages of travel?
 (Dreaming, Planning, Booking, Pre-Travel, In-Destination, Post-Travel (refer to our post on Customer Journey Mapping to learn more about this!)

-Once you have the answers to the above, you will know exactly how to engage them in your brand, which will not only help you to achieve engagement and cut-through, but also create more bookings / sales for your brand.
+Once you have the answers to the above, you will know exactly how to engage them in your brand, which will not only help you to achieve engagement and cut-through, but also create more bookings / sales.

 NOTE.
 This process may seem a bit challenging at the start, and note, that there are no right or wrong answers.
 This persona might be someone who is already a customer of your business, or it could be someone who you want to attract in your business (haven’t served them yet) – it doesn’t matter.
 All that matters is that they represent someone who you want to see more of in your business!